microsoft/PowerToys/README.md

 ### Via Github with MSI [Recommended]

 Install from the [Microsoft PowerToys GitHub releases page][github-release-link].
-Click on `Assets` to show the files available in the release and then click on `PowerToysSetup.msi` to download the PowerToys installer.
+Click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.15.0-x64.msi` to download the PowerToys installer.

 This is our preferred method.